acmeguy/django-kickstart/README.md

 * Excellent development setup which handles all the debugging, profiling and exception handling needs
 * User management, registration and authentication from local or social sources
 * Modern architecture providing advanced solution building capabilities
+* Nginx + uwsgi config as fat-free delivery recipe

 Major Components/Servers
 ========================

 * Django 1.4+
 * Redis         - Site and session caching as well as message queue (RabbitMQ if huge/high availability messaging)
-* Posttgres - or any database of choice
 * Solr          - Advanced search
 * Sentry        - Great exception logging
 * Node.js       - Fan data out to all the connected clients from Redis messages sent by django apps
+* Posttgres     - or any database of choice

 Included Django packages
 ========================